 It’s that easy!

-When you fill out the form included in your packet with your name, address, and payment info, you can choose to be paid via bank deposit, check, or with gold bullion.
+When you fill out the form included in your packet, you can choose to be paid via bank deposit, check, or with gold bullion.

 Payment usually happens a few days to a week after your precious metal shipment arrives at Garfield.

-Please be aware that when you send in your shipment to Garfield that it will be melted down and assayed as soon as they receive the shipment.
+Please be aware that when you send in your shipment to Garfield, it will be melted down and assayed as soon as they receive the shipment.

 You should never include: